 Check out my 7-step guide on how to properly care for your clothes for more tips.

 SUSTAINABLE WARDROBE LESSON 7: KEEP IT FRESH – BUT AVOID EXCESS WASHING

-So, after learning that building a sustainable wardrobe, wasn’t in fact about shopping.
-I started to get clued up on the post purchase consumer side of fashion and the damage it causes to our planet.
-Yep, the way we care for our clothes is estimated to be account for nearly 1/3 of the total negative impact of fashion.
-This is why caring for our clothes is part of the sustainable wardrobe journey, and an important part keeping our clothes in their best condition, so they can serve us for longer.
+After learning that building a sustainable wardrobe wasn’t in fact about shopping, I started to clue up on the post-purchase consumer side of fashion and the damage it causes to our planet.
+Yep, the way we care for our clothes accounts for nearly 1/3 of the total negative impact of fashion.
+This is why caring for our clothes is part of the sustainable wardrobe journey.
+It’s important to keep our clothes in their best condition, so they can serve us for longer.

 Generally speaking, the most sustainable way to maintain your wardrobe is to launder less.
 We wash our clothes far too frequently – we don’t need to wash everything after just 1-wear.
 I’m not talking about turning your underwear inside out, a sensible approach here is key.
 If you air your clothes after wearing them, very often 30-minutes hung outside in the fresh air is enough to revive them.
 Take the time to sniff your clothes and check to see if they need a wash, or if a wipe down will do.
 Very often a spot wash under the armpits can save a garment from a full wash.

 Check out my 7-step guide on how to properly care for your clothes for more tips.

 And don’t forget to incorporate eco-friendly detergents such as Ecover or Norfolk Natural Living or even the Eco-egg into your routine.
 If like me you still have a few polyester clothes from your fast-fashion days, sportswear, or vintage pieces, then you should wash your clothes in a Guppy Friend Bag to prevent microfibres from entering our water systems.